craighurley/dotfiles/README.md

     xcode-select --install
     ```

-1. Clone this repo by running the following commands:
+1. Clone this repository by running the following commands:

     ```sh
     mkdir ~/Projects